Constructing quantum codes from any classical code and their embedding in ground space of local Hamiltonians: Overview

 \section{Overview}

+In a way {\it information} is an ultimate basic entity in Nature.
+It is the information content that gives rise to the vast complexity of the physical world even though all known matter is built from a few subatomic particles.
+Information processing is a way by which we can view the physical processes, information preservation is how physical properties remain invariant in time, and error correction is how a physical state is restored when it deviates from its original form.
+One can argue that better understanding of the information preservation and processing is the next frontier of science that bridges the micro and macro.

+Quantum theory is currently the best we have that accounts for the majority of physical phenomena.
+Therefore quantum information science beckons us towards a deeper understanding of the world.

+Computation is our way of synthesizing information processing for useful tasks.
+Therefore, quantum computation promises to be the most powerful model of computation available to us based on our current theories of nature.

-Error correction is a necessary part of any reliable computation.
+As stated above, preserving information and error correction are necessary parts of any reliable computation.
 On one hand, one can protect against errors by designing error correcting codes that allow for reliable recovery of the encoded information.
 On the other hand, nature herself provides innate resources for the protection and correction of information.

-These beg the questions:\\ {\bf 1.} Since quantum computers generalize classical computers, to what extent can one import the remarkable discoveries in classical coding~\cite{sloane} to the quantum realm? \\ {\bf 2.} Since the bulk of matter often resides in its ground state, are there physical quantum systems (e.g., 2-local Hamiltonians) whose ground states can sustain good quantum codes?\\
+Classical error correction, which applies to the standard (classical) model of computation is a mature and evolved field.
+However, the successes there do not easily carry over to the quantum realm.
+The main difficulty is that possible quantum errors that can corrupt the computation or a state in the memory are richer than classical errors-- besides bit-flip errors that classical information suffers, there can be errors in the phases.
+Moreover, nature herself provides innate resources for the protection and correction of information.
+These beg the questions:\\ {\bf 1.} To what extent can one import discoveries in classical coding to the quantum realm? \\ {\bf 2.} Since the bulk of matter often resides in its ground state, are there simple physical quantum systems amenable to experimental realizations in the lab whose ground states sustain good quantum codes?\\

-In this paper we address both of these questions in two parts:\\ {\bf Part 1} introduces a framework that takes any classical code and algorithmically constructs an explicit quantum code.
+In this paper we address both of these questions in two parts, which we now overview:

+{\it Part 1} introduces a framework that takes any classical code and algorithmically constructs an explicit quantum code.
 The challenge in designing quantum codes is to not only correct the bit-flip errors, but also to correct phase-flip errors.
 We construct quantum codes with asymmetric distances given by $d_X$ and $d_Z$ for the bit-flip and phase-flip errors respectively.
-Similar to CSS codes, the logical codewords that are supported on codewords of length $n$ are labeled by a {\it classical} code $C$.
+Similar to CSS codes, the logical codewords are supported on classical codewords of length $n$.
+However, our formalism goes beyond the CSS and its generalization (the stabilizer formalism).
+We are able to identify codes outside the known paradigms.
 In the simplest case, we encode a logical qubit as follows

 where $C_0$ and $C_1$ are disjoint subsets of $C$, and each $\boldsymbol{c}$ is a product state.